- Clinical presentation

 - EEG should be considered, especially in patients displaying bizarre behaviors (e.g., staring, grimacing, repeated movements).
 Some of these symptoms could occur in patients with complex partial seizures or nonconvulsive status epilepticus.

-- Delirium due to hepatic encephalopathy, encephalitis, or sedatives generally causes slowing on EEG.
-(Unfortunately, this pattern may be nonspecific among patients who have been treated with exogenous sedatives.)
+- (1) Perhaps the most common finding may be slowing of the background EEG rhythm.
+This is especially seen with delirium due to hepatic encephalopathy or sedatives.
+Of course, this pattern may be nonspecific among patients who have been treated with exogenous sedatives.)

 - A normal EEG supports catatonia rather than delirium.
 (However, catatonia due to an underlying medical condition may not have a normal EEG).
 A normal EEG in a patient who is unable to follow commands has a limited differential diagnosis (e.g., severe neuromuscular weakness, locked-in syndrome, catatonia, neuroleptic malignant syndrome).(LaRoche 2018)